RazmikMovsisyan/light_trails/README.md

 ### **Site Owner Goals**

-- Provide a seamless user experience for potential clients or photography enthusiasts.
+- As a site owner, I want to ensure a seamless experience for potential clients and photography enthusiasts.
-- Highlight my best photos in an organized gallery.
+- As a site owner, I want to display my top photos in a well-organized gallery.
-- Showcase photography in a professional, accessible format.
+- As a site owner, I want to present my photography in a professional and accessible format.
-- Reflect a high level of professionalism.
+- As a site owner, I want my website to convey a high level of professionalism.
-- Provide an easy way for users to connect
+- As a site owner, I want to make it easy for users to reach out and connect with me.

 ### **User Stories**

-- View the website seamlessly across multiple devices.
+- As a user, I want to browse the website effortlessly on any device.
-- Easy navigation through different photo collections.
+- As a user, I want simple navigation through various photo collections.
-- Discover and view unique way of photography
+- As a user, I want to explore and enjoy unique photography styles.
-- Experience a well-organized, visually appealing gallery
+- As a user, I want a visually engaging and well-structured gallery experience.
-- Learn more about the photographer.
+- As a user, I want to learn about the photographer’s work.
-- See a contact form to get in touch.
+- As a user, I want access to a contact form for easy communication.

 ## **Features**